I0I-I0I/sessions.nvim/README.md

 ## Auto session

-Auto save session on exit and auto attach session on enter (you need to delete M.opts and use only M.config):
+Auto save session on exit and auto load session on enter (you need to delete M.opts and use only M.config):
+If you open a file, then session won't be loaded, but if you run neovim like 'nvim', then it will be loaded.

 ```lua
 M.lazy = false -- REQUIRED